EOSIO/eosio-swift/README.md

 ### Signature Provider Protocol

-The Signature Provider abstraction is arguably the most useful of all of the providers.
-It is responsible for _a)_ finding out what keys are available for signing and _b)_ requesting and obtaining transaction signatures with a subset of the available keys.
+The Signature Provider abstraction is arguably the most useful of all of the [EOSIO SDK for Swift](https://github.com/EOSIO/eosio-swift) providers.
+It is responsible for:

+* finding out what keys are available for signing (`getAvailableKeys`), and
+* requesting and obtaining transaction signatures with a subset of the available keys (`signTransaction`).

 By simply switching out the signature provider on a transaction, signature requests can be routed any number of ways.
+Need software signing?
+[Configure the `EosioTransaction`](#basic-usage) with this signature provider.
 Need a signature from keys in the platform's Keychain or Secure Enclave?
-Configure the `EosioTransaction` with the [EOSIO SDK for Swift: Vault Signature Provider](https://github.com/EOSIO/eosio-swift-vault-signature-provider).
+Take a look at the [Vault Signature Provider](https://github.com/EOSIO/eosio-swift-vault).
 Need signatures from a wallet on the user's device?
 A signature provider can do that too!

-EOSIO SDK for Swift _does not include_ a signature provider implementation; one must be installed separately.
-All signature providers must conform to the [`EosioSignatureProviderProtocol`](EosioSwift/EosioSignatureProviderProtocol/EosioSignatureProviderProtocol.swift).
+All signature providers must conform to the [`EosioSignatureProviderProtocol`](https://github.com/EOSIO/eosio-swift/blob/master/Sources/EosioSwift/EosioSignatureProviderProtocol/EosioSignatureProviderProtocol.swift) Protocol.

-* [Vault Signature Provider](https://github.com/EOSIO/eosio-swift-vault-signature-provider) - Signature provider implementation for signing transactions using keys stored in Keychain or the device's Secure Enclave.
-* [Softkey Signature Provider](https://github.com/EOSIO/eosio-swift-softkey-signature-provider) - Example signature provider for signing transactions using K1 keys in memory. _This signature provider stores keys in memory and is therefore not secure.
+EOSIO SDK for Swift does include a signature provider implementation;  `EosioSoftkeySignatureProvider`, an example signature provider for signing transactions using K1 keys in memory. _This signature provider stores keys in memory and is therefore not secure.
 It should only be used for development purposes.
-In production, we strongly recommend using a signature provider that interfaces with a secure vault, authenticator or wallet._
+In production, we strongly recommend using a signature provider that interfaces with a secure vault, authenticator or wallet._.

-* [Reference iOS Authenticator Signature Provider](https://github.com/EOSIO/eosio-swift-reference-ios-authenticator-signature-provider) - Native iOS Apps using this signature provider are able to integrate with the [EOSIO Reference iOS Authenticator App](https://github.com/EOSIO/eosio-reference-ios-authenticator-app), allowing their users to sign in and approve transactions via the authenticator app.
+While it is possible to use `EosioSoftkeySignatureProvider`, [Vault Signature Provider](https://github.com/EOSIO/eosio-swift-vault), a signature provider implementation for signing transactions using keys stored in Keychain or the device's Secure Enclave, is strongly recommended.

 ### RPC Provider Protocol

 The RPC Provider is responsible for all [RPC calls to nodeos](https://developers.eos.io/eosio-nodeos/reference), as well as general network handling (Reachability, retry logic, etc.) While EOSIO SDK for Swift includes an [RPC Provider implementation](#rpc-using-the-default-rpc-provider), it must still be set explicitly when creating an `EosioTransaction`, as it must be instantiated with an endpoint.
 (The default implementation suffices for most use cases.)

-* [`EosioRpcProviderProtocol`](EosioSwift/EosioRpcProviderProtocol/EosioRpcProviderProtocol.swift) - All RPC providers must conform to this protocol.
+* [`EosioRpcProviderProtocol`](Sources/EosioSwift/EosioRpcProviderProtocol/EosioRpcProviderProtocol.swift) - All RPC providers must conform to this protocol.
-* [`EosioRpcProvider`](EosioSwift/EosioRpcProvider/EosioRpcProvider.swift) Default Implementation - Default RPC provider implementation included in EOSIO SDK for Swift.
+* [`EosioRpcProvider`](Sources/EosioSwift/EosioRpcProvider/EosioRpcProvider.swift) Default Implementation - Default RPC provider implementation included in EOSIO SDK for Swift.
 * [Nodeos RPC Reference Documentation](https://developers.eos.io/eosio-nodeos/reference) - Nodeos RPC reference.

 ### Serialization Provider Protocol

 The Serialization Provider is responsible for ABI-driven transaction and action serialization and deserialization between JSON and binary data representations.
 These implementations often contain platform-sensitive C++ code and larger dependencies.
-For those reasons, EOSIO SDK for Swift _does not include_ a serialization provider implementation; one must be installed separately.
+EOSIO SDK for Swift does include a serialization provider implementation.

-* [`EosioSerializationProviderProtocol`](EosioSwift/EosioSerializationProviderProtocol/EosioSerializationProviderProtocol.swift) - All serialization providers must conform to this protocol.
+* [`EosioSerializationProviderProtocol`](Sources/EosioSwift/EosioSerializationProviderProtocol/EosioSerializationProviderProtocol.swift) - All serialization providers must conform to this protocol.
-* [ABIEOS Serialization Provider Implementation](https://github.com/EOSIO/eosio-swift-abieos-serialization-provider) - Serialization/deserialization using ABIEOS.
+* [`EosioAbieosSerializationProvider`](Sources/EosioSwiftAbieosSerializationProvider/EosioAbieosSerializationProvider.swift) - Serialization/deserialization using ABIEOS.
 Currently supports iOS 12+.

 ### ABI Provider Protocol

 The ABI Provider is responsible for fetching and caching ABIs for use during serialization and deserialization.
-If none is explicitly set on the `EosioTransaction`, the default [`EosioAbiProvider`](EosioSwift/EosioAbiProviderProtocol/EosioAbiProvider.swift) will be used.
+If none is explicitly set on the `EosioTransaction`, the default [`EosioAbiProvider`](Sources/EosioSwift/EosioAbiProviderProtocol/EosioAbiProvider.swift) will be used.
 (The default implementation suffices for most use cases.)

-* [`EosioAbiProviderProtocol`](EosioSwift/EosioAbiProviderProtocol/EosioAbiProviderProtocol.swift) - All ABI providers must conform to this protocol.
+* [`EosioAbiProviderProtocol`](Sources/EosioSwift/EosioAbiProviderProtocol/EosioAbiProviderProtocol.swift) - All ABI providers must conform to this protocol.
-* [`EosioAbiProvider`](EosioSwift/EosioAbiProviderProtocol/EosioAbiProvider.swift) Default Implementation - Default ABI provider implementation included in EOSIO SDK for Swift.
+* [`EosioAbiProvider`](Sources/EosioSwift/EosioAbiProviderProtocol/EosioAbiProvider.swift) Default Implementation - Default ABI provider implementation included in EOSIO SDK for Swift.

 ## RPC: Using the Default RPC Provider

-EOSIO Swift includes a default RPC Provider implementation ([`EosioRpcProvider`](EosioSwift/EosioRpcProvider/EosioRpcProvider.swift)) for communicating with EOSIO nodes using the [EOSIO RPC API](https://developers.eos.io/eosio-nodeos/reference).
-Alternate RPC providers can be used assuming they conform to the minimal [`EosioRpcProviderProtocol`](EosioSwift/EosioRpcProviderProtocol/EosioRpcProviderProtocol.swift).
-The core EOSIO SDK for Swift library depends only on the five RPC endpoints set forth in that Protocol.
-Other endpoints, however, are exposed in the default [`EosioRpcProvider`](EosioSwift/EosioRpcProvider/EosioRpcProvider.swift).
+EOSIO Swift includes a default RPC Provider implementation ([`EosioRpcProvider`](Sources/EosioSwift/EosioRpcProvider/EosioRpcProvider.swift)) for communicating with EOSIO nodes using the [EOSIO RPC API](https://developers.eos.io/eosio-nodeos/reference).
+Alternate RPC providers can be used assuming they conform to the minimal [`EosioRpcProviderProtocol`](Sources/EosioSwift/EosioRpcProviderProtocol/EosioRpcProviderProtocol.swift).
+The core EOSIO SDK for Swift library depends only on five of the six RPC endpoints set forth in that Protocol. `pushTransaction` is no longer used by the core library but has been retained for backwards compatibility.
+Other endpoints, however, are exposed in the default [`EosioRpcProvider`](Sources/EosioSwift/EosioRpcProvider/EosioRpcProvider.swift).

 Calls can be made to any of the available endpoints as follows: